Wednesday evening classes

 See more information about the Seminary program, including prerequisites and how to apply.

-In Spring of 2017, Shintai and Kakumyo will teach a class on the Wisdom Sutras.
+In Spring of 2017, Shintai, Kakumyo, and Jiko teach a class on the Wisdom Sutras.
 The class will explore Buddhism’s prajna paramita literature.
 This body of writing focuses on the teachings of emptiness and non-duality, and studying it is an exercise in denying conceptualization.
 This is a core seminary course, required for graduation.
 Class will be a mix of lecture and discussion, with required readings of primary and secondary texts, writing assignments and short student presentations.
 Ten classes on Tuesday evenings beginning March 7.
+See the Syllabus.

 Independent Study Groups